danielnashed/ReSearchGraph_1/README.md

 ## Overview

-The Research Graph Project is a cloud-native application that enables users to fetch, embed, and cluster research papers from external sources like Arxiv.
+The AI Research Trends Dashboard is a cloud-native application that enables users to fetch, embed, and cluster research papers from external sources like Arxiv.
 The application is built using a microservices architecture, with each service handling a specific responsibility.

 ---